Andreas P. Mentzelopoulos

 Cambridge, MA, 02139, USA

-During my PhD, I developed the Firstling Digital Twin, pioneering the use of transformers (VIVformer) and diffusion models (Virtual Towing Tank, publication forthcoming) to forecast and simulate vortex-induced vibrations of flexible structures.
-Beyond engineering, I have designed and implemented deep learning–based statistical arbitrage strategies for public equities, back-tested in Southeast Asian markets during my internship with CITIC Securities, CLSA.
+I hold a PhD from MIT, where my research focused on applied deep learning.
+I developed the Firstling Digital Twin, pioneering the use of transformers (VIVformer) and diffusion models (Virtual Towing Tank, publication under development) to forecast and simulate vortex-induced vibrations of flexible structures.

 news